Proposal Due Dates: May 1, 2025 at 5 p.m. ET

-The UPMC Hillman Cancer Center Developmental Pilot Program is intended to support the development of cancer research led by Hillman members and to stimulate new applications for extramural funding.
+The UPMC Hillman Cancer Center Developmental Pilot Program is intended to support the development of cancer research led by Hillman members and to stimulate new applications for extramural funding from government agencies and foundations.
 All UPMC Hillman Cancer Center members are encouraged to apply.

 - This program funds pilot awards, up to $50,000 for one year.